smcclab/smc-course/_workshops/07-algorithmic-composition-1.md

 ---

 {:.warn-box}
-**Solo AVD**: write a piece with three algorithmic parts: drums, bass and lead
+**Solo Diary**: write a piece with three algorithmic parts: drums, bass and lead

 ## Goals for this week